Why Are Employers Not Calling Me Back? (Part 1)

 Call Me, Beep Me, If You Wanna Reach Me

 It's a truth that some job seekers don't want to face.
-Follow-up is key for increasing your chances of the opportunity to interview for the job.
-As I mentioned earlier, applicants' resumes can be funneled through a recruiter or software that is looking for the best matched applicant on paper.
+Follow-up is key to increasing your chances of the opportunity to interview for the job.
+As I mentioned earlier, applicants' resumes can be funneled through a recruiter or software that is looking for the best-matched applicant on paper.
 If your resume is not concise or clear enough to make it through the first line, your only chance lies with contacting the person responsible for determining whom to interview or the hiring manager directly.

 If you do not know the contact information for the job, try searching LinkedIn for the job posting, as many times LinkedIn will provide the contact person.
 Additionally, you can try calling the company office where you are applying and asking for the contact information or to be connected to the person directly.

 I should note that sometimes it's not that your resume is not a good resume.
 Taking a look at recruitment yield ratio may help to understand why following up is so important.